OpenDSA/OpenDSA/RST/en/IS/ExternalSort.rst

 .. _SnowPlow:

-.. odsafig:: Images/SnowPlow.png
-   :width: 250
-   :align: center
+.. inlineav:: externalSortSnow dgm
-   :capalign: justify
+   :align: justify
-   :figwidth: 90%
-   :alt: The snowplow analogy

    The snowplow analogy showing the action during one revolution of the snowplow.